nathancarter/weblurch/doc/lean-app-plan.md

 # Plan for a Lean UI Lurch Application

-## Special Characters

- 1. Include [this file](https://raw.githubusercontent.com/leanprover/tutorial/master/js/input-method.js) from the Lean-JS Live Demo into this project.
- 1. Whenever the user inserts text, then presses space or backslash, check to see if the text preceding the space or backslash is a key in the corrections object.
-If so, replace the key with the value.

-See [this code](https://github.com/leanprover/tutorial/blob/master/js/main_live.js#L349) in the Lean-JS Live Demo for how it is implemented there.

 ## Future Considerations

  * Lean `notation` definitions, and how they might work together with